davekilian/terracast/docs/architecture.md

 TODO in more detail, explain how a segment is sealed (is it just at the logical level in the catalog?
 I think that's ok) and how it's offloaded (I think you can just copy the full segment into object storage, then append the in memory index, then finally append a footer with segment-level metadata)

-### Segment Indexes

-TODO the basic scheme here is that we keep an in-memory b+ index of (row id) to (offset in segment) for each active segment we are currently building.
-This is not stored on disk; instead, it is reconstructed the next time the segment is read in.
-Note that half-completed garbage collection segments are simply discarded, they are never read back in, so really this is only a scenario for write-ahead, at least today.

-TODO once you checkpoint the thing, you stage

-### Tracking Segments

-TODO what we store in the catalog

-TODO In memory, we store a mapping of (low row ID) to (segment number) map managed with RCU.
-That map is used to read back segment root pages in through the cache, which is in turn used to find more pages to read in through the cache, and so on.

 ## Indexing Structures